microbit-foundation/python-editor-v3/.github/ISSUE_TEMPLATE/micropython-update.md

 ---
 name: Upgrade MicroPython
-about: Template for MicroPyton upgrades
+about: Template for MicroPython upgrades
 ---

 ## New MicroPython releases